 As for the windows, privacy is paramount.
 Roman shades provide ample coverage and can be made with eco-friendly fabrics and still give you a stylish look.
 You can also have windows frosted professionally or install wooden blinds.
 Watch out for adhesive window frosting because it can be made with dangerous plastics.
 When bringing wood items into a bathroom be sure they are well sealed with a formaldehyde-free, low VOC sealant so they won't be affected by moisture.
 They also reduce airborne contaminants and the risk of allergies.

-You don’t want to reduce your water pressure, unless you want that 2-in-1 shampoo/conditioner in your hair all day.
+You don't want to reduce your water pressure unless you want that 2-in-1 shampoo/conditioner in your hair all day.
 A great way to conserve water is to install a dual flush valve on your toilet or choose a new toilet with the feature already implemented.
 Sinks should have water aerators installed on the faucets to reduce water use while maintaining pressure.
 Shower controls should allow you to control water pressure and can be used in conjunction with an adjustable shower head to optimize water use.
 The best way to conserve water in the bathroom will continue to be behavioral.
-Good habits like turning water off while brushing teeth and taking short, Navy showers never go out of fashion.
+Good habits like turning the water off while brushing teeth and taking short, Navy showers never go out of fashion.

 Clear the Air

 It might sound anti-green to advocate using an electronic device, but that's what we recommend.
 By running your ventilation fan regularly you can control moisture, mildew, and mold.
 Reducing mildew and mold means you can use fewer harsh chemicals and your home will be an overall healthier place to be; not to mention an appealing place to be.
 To control your energy use, install a wall switch with a timer.
 By scheduling on and off times for your electronics and appliances, these little beauties can save you a bundle on your energy bill.